infotroph/efrhizo/efhrizo-log.md

 * Gah, cleanup.r produces a lot of error messages.
 Need to clean these up eventually, but meanwhile let's save them somewhere instead of flooding the console.
 Piped these outputs to a new `tmp/` directory, added it to `.gitignore`, documented it in `ReadMe.txt` as the place for temporary output you're not wuite done with.

+...Why are so many of these "multiple calibrations" messages listing numbers that look identical?
+A typical example:
+	`[1] "EF2012_T096_L100_2012.10.25_103258_006_MDM.jpg : multiple cals.
+PxSizeH:  0.022663, 0.022663, 0.022663, 0.022663 , PxSizeV:  0.022026, 0.022026, 0.022026, 0.022026"`
+Those pixel sizes look identical to me and they should to `strip.tracing.dups()` as well.
+Investigating...
+And here's the place where I compare PxSizeV against PxSizeH[1] instead of PxSizeV[1].
+Fixed that, rebuilt RhizoFuncs package, reran cleanup scripts, calibration messages dropped dramatically from 1041 to 327 lines in 2010 and from 6430 to 2338 lines in 2012.
+That's still a lot of errors, but much better!